jackesfonseca/jackesfonseca/README.md

   <h4>Here are some ideas to get you started:</h4>

   - :school: I'm currently studing in ...
 University of Brasilia - FGA, Brasilia, Brazil
-- 🔭 I’m currently working as ...
-Help Desk
+- 🔭 I’m currently working hard to be a ...
+Full Stack Developer
 - 🌱 I’m currently learning ...
 React, Docker, Flask, RPC
 - 👯 I’m looking to collaborate on ...
 Python, Javascript, Go
 - 💬 Ask me about ...
 What ever.... :laughing: